Invoices-Manager/Invoices-Manager-Windows/README.md

 # CHANGELOG

+## v1.2.2.1
+- The invoice number can now also just be left blank (it is no longer a required field).

 ## v1.2.1.1 (HotFix for v1.2.1.0)
 - The autobackup stopped the whole program until it was finished (window did not show up) The tasks have now been moved to the other thread so that the program can start directly and does not have to wait